 According to Beverly Hills-based dermatologist Dr. Tsippora Shainhouse, Heliocare may prevent skin cancer and photoaging by keeping the skin from burning.
-This makes it a good choice for people with fair and sun-sensitive skin.
+This makes it a good choice for people with lighter skin tones and sun-sensitive skin.

 “Heliocare acts as an ‘oral sunscreen’ and can suppress sunburn and make it take longer to tan, letting you safely stay out in the sun for longer,” she says.
 “It helps prevent both UVA and UVB-induced skin cell toxicity and direct DNA damage, and helps prevent the UV-induced free radical formation and subsequent DNA damage and collagen destruction.”